yahyaelganyni1/authentication_app/README.md

 }
 ```

-**note** that the password_digest is the encrypted password and it will be different for you because it is encrypted and same thing for the created_at and updated_at
+**note** that the password_digest is the encrypted password and it will be different for you because it is encrypted and same thing for the created_at and updated_at and also it will not be formatted it will be squished together in the terminal

 ## 11- lets add the login and logout to the routes